vtshen/STAT4705/README.md

 	  - Bonus +0.25 for taking time to share your method how to solve the problem
 	- Start the exponential distribution
   - Post HW5, due 11/29
+  - students who answered questions:
+    - David Van Scoik
 - 11/10 Fri
+  - Post the hw4 sol and the practice exam 2
+  - Finish the exponential example in slides
   - Start the gamma distributions
   - Distribution chart http://www.math.wm.edu/~leemis/chart/UDR/UDR.html
 	- google Distribution pillow
 	- Topics and Practice for Exam 2
 - 11/13 Mon
-  - Finish  the gamma distribution
-  - Review HW3 and HW4
-	- Review for the practive exam and exam 2
+  - class cancelled
 - 11/15 Wed
 	- Exam 2 in class, solution posted after class
 - 11/17 Fri